nextgap.com

 Ireland

-I visited Ireland quite a few years ago, I was at a conference in Killarney town, we continued our trip by driving to the Mohar cliffs, but before we stopped at the Doolin Cave, which is famous for having one of the longest free-hanging stalactites in the world, so deep, it has an elevator that takes visitors down inside.
+I visited Ireland quite a few years ago, I was at a conference in Killarney town, we continued our trip by driving to the Mohar cliffs, on the way we stopped at the Doolin Cave, which is famous for having one of the longest free-hanging stalactites in the world, so deep, it has an elevator that takes visitors down inside.
 It’s a popular stop on the way toward the Cliffs of Moher from Killarney.

 We slept in Vaughan Lodge Hotel (great!!!), Lahinch, a tiny town or so it felt.
 I took the car at night, looking for a nice place to drink a beer, found a few nice places.
 What I remember most from Ireland is how lovely and green the country is.
 In the photo, me and my son are horse riding, a few k”m from Killarney.
 The horses names were Goldie and Rosey.